 3.3 Layering the Cake

-- Storing: Keep leftovers covered at room temperature for up to 3 days, or refrigerate for up to a week.
+- Store leftovers at room temp for 3 days or in the fridge up to a week

 5. Serving Suggestions

-- Accompaniments: Pair with a cup of coffee or a scoop of vanilla ice cream for an indulgent treat.
+- Serve with coffee or a scoop of vanilla ice cream

 6. Variations & Modifications

-- Gluten-Free: Use a gluten-free cake mix and ensure all other ingredients are gluten-free.
+- Gluten-Free: Pick a gluten-free cake mix and check all ingredients

 7. Sweet Potato Honeybun Cake in Popular Culture